Decomposition of free cumulants

-Motzkin homogenous parts of the free additive convolution contain a more detailed information about that convolution.
+Motzkin homogeneous parts of the free additive convolution encode finer information about the free additive convolution.
 We will derive two formulas for the mixed moments of $\mu_{1}\boxplus_{\,w}\mu_2$: the first one is phrased in terms of Boolean cumulants and uses partitions which are monotonically adapted to $w$ and $\ell$ and the second one is a kind of `polarization formula' which expresses these moments in terms of linearized Motzkin cumulants and uses all noncrossing partitions adapted to $w$ and $\ell$.

-\begin{Proposition} Under the assumptions of Theorem 8.1 it holds that
+\begin{Proposition} Under the assumptions of Theorem 8.4 it holds that